linde/acm-minimal/readme.md

 # Minimal GKE with ACM that can send Metrics to Cloud Monitoring

-The following is a minimal terraform example to stand up a cluster and install configsync using config from [../config-root] and enforce policies via Policy Controller.
+The following is a minimal terraform example to stand up a cluster and install configsync using config from [config-root](./config-root) and enforce policies via Policy Controller.

-Additionally, it has the default GKE service account (actually the GCE service account) configured so it can post metrics to Cloud Monitoring.
+Additionally, it enables IAM for the GCE service account so it can post metrics to Cloud Monitoring.

 ## create a project, values below are in experimental-anthos and joonix billing account